RESEARCH AND RESOURCES ON COOPERATION IN APOCALYPTIC TIMES

 How is the COVID-19 pandemic affecting cooperation?

 Do crises bring people together or pull them apart?
 We collected data at 4 time points from the same cohort of 497 paid participants, starting on March 6th, before the pandemic was declared, through April 2.
 We found that perceived interdependence increased, but cooperation decreased by some measures and increased by others.
+We also found that people reporting higher levels of interdependence had less of a decrease in cooperation as time went on.
 We are collecting data on an ongoing basis which will allow us to investigate how these variables continue to change or not as the pandemic unfolds.

 PRE-PRINT AVAILABLE ON PSYARXIV